 Within Sentai itself, there's Battle Fever J, which has bizarre costumes and a lot of dancing.
 However, it introduced the first robot in Sentai, and was thus the first Super Sentai.
 Toei eventually added Goranger and JAKQ into the ranks of Super Sentai, possibly to ensure that Battle Fever J wasn't the first one on the list.

-Zyuden Sentai Kyoryuger in the vein of the above, features Samba transformations and two villains who represent the emotions Joy and Happiness, Many of their antics qualify as Killing with kindness.
+Zyuden Sentai Kyoryuger in the vein of the above, features Samba transformations and two villains who represent the emotions Joy and Happiness, with many of their antics qualifying as Killing with kindness.
 Also the Red Ranger appears to be The Kid-Appeal Character.